The 10 Best Rolex Daytona Alternatives For Every Budget

 Hamilton American Classic Intra-Matic Chronograph H

-While the last couple of years has seen countless heritage-inspired reissues, Hamilton is a brand that does them better than most.
+While the last couple of years have seen countless heritage-inspired reissues, Hamilton is a brand that does them better than most.
 It certainly helps to have an archive of designs and history as deep as that of Hamilton, which was founded in 1892 in Pennsylvania, America.
 Now produced in Bienne, Switzerland, the Hamilton American Classic Intra-Matic Chronograph H is a finely executed mechanical chronograph.

 While its design is inspired by the classic mid-century chronograph style more than that of a Rolex Daytona, it's still one of the best Panda dial chronographs on the market for its price.
 Featuring a 40mm stainless steel case, it offers a pair of contrasting subdials, with a date window maintaining the symmetry of the dial at 6 o'clock.